matipacheco/ninja-academy/README.md

 # Ninja Academy

-A time ago my wife and daughter asked me for programming lessons, so I came up with a (I think) funny way to teach them, mixing Javascript with Naruto.
+A time ago my wife and daughter asked me for programming lessons, so I came up with a (I think) funny way to teach them...
+Javascript + Naruto!

 This is for them! ❤️